mw10104587/data2-Philanthropy/README.md

 ![Percentage of Board Member's donation](story-use%20data/images/bar-chart.jpg "Each bar represents the percentage of an institution's total donation income that was provided by other institution's board members.")

-*Each bar represents the percentage of an institution's total donation income that was provided by other institution's board members.*
+*Each bar represents the percentage of an institution's total donation income that was provided by other institution's board members.
+Lincoln Center benefited most from cross-giving.*

 ![Donors connections](story-use%20data/images/graph-1.png "")